paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 **(c)** Upon approval by the President the names of officers selected for promotion by a board convened under [section 2106 of this title](./chapter-021-personnel-officers.md#section-2106) shall be promptly disseminated to the service at large.

-**(d)** Except as required by this section, the proceedings of a selection board, including a special selection board convened under section 2120, shall not be disclosed to any person not a member of the board.
+**(d)** Except as required by this section, the proceedings of a selection board, including a special selection board convened under section 2120, shall not be disclosed to any individual who is not a member of the board.

 ### Statutory Notes

 #### Amendments
+2021—Subsec. (d).
+Pub.
+L. 116–283 substituted “individual who is” for “person”.

 2018—Pub.
 L. 115–282, § 112(b), renumbered [section 261 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section261&num=0&edition=prelim) as this section.

 Subsecs. (a), (c).
 Pub.
 L. 115–282, § 123(b)(2), substituted “section 2106” for “section 251”.